Jordan Young (producer): Career

 In 2017, Young and Aron were nominated for a Writers Guild of America Award for Television: Animation for the BoJack Horseman episode "Fish Out of Water".
 The episode received rave reviews from multiple critics, including The A.V.
-Club, who called it "a tour de force episode", "nothing short of a masterpiece", and "a bold, tremendous, and beautiful achievement in both animation and storytelling" and Paste Magazine, who said, "...in its playful, ingenious, sensitive portrait of a stranger in a strange land, 'Fish Out of Water' is likely to leave you as it left me: speechless," The show's creator, Raphael Bob-Waksberg, also praised Young and Aron for the episode, saying: "They took this thing that none of us knew how to write, and did a really good job writing a full script without the dialogue, describing everything meticulously: 'BoJack walks from the doorway to his bed.
+Club, which called it "a tour de force episode", "nothing short of a masterpiece", and "a bold, tremendous, and beautiful achievement in both animation and storytelling".
+Paste Magazine said, "...in its playful, ingenious, sensitive portrait of a stranger in a strange land, 'Fish Out of Water' is likely to leave you as it left me: speechless," The show's creator, Raphael Bob-Waksberg, also praised Young and Aron saying: "They took this thing that none of us knew how to write, and did a really good job writing a full script without the dialogue, describing everything meticulously: 'BoJack walks from the doorway to his bed.
 He sits down.
 Looks at his cigarette.
 How's he gonna light that?"
-The episode also won an Award in Annecy for Special Distinction for a TV Series that same year.
+The episode also won an Award in Annecy for Special Distinction for a TV Series in the same year.

-In June 2017, Young spoke on the Film2Future Panel, a nonprofit organization serving high schoolers in Los Angeles.
+In June 2017, Young was a speaker on the Film2Future Panel, a nonprofit organization serving high schoolers in Los Angeles.

-He has written and co-executive produced the CBS sitcom Life in Pieces since 2017.
+He has been a co-executive producer on the CBS sitcom Life in Pieces since 2017; he is also a writer for the show.